hndrwn-dk/s3-migration-scheduler/MIGRATION_FIXES.md

 ### Monitoring Migrations

+1. **Dashboard**:
+   - Overview of migration statistics and trends
+   - Recent Migrations section showing the 8 most recent migrations
+   - Quick access to logs via action buttons
+   - Real-time highlighting of new activity (migrations started within 10 minutes)
+   - Recent activity counter for last 24 hours
-1. **History Tab**: View all past and current migrations with status, progress, and metadata
+2. **History Tab**: View all past and current migrations with status, progress, and metadata
-2. **Logs Tab**: Monitor real-time logs for any migration with auto-refresh
+3. **Logs Tab**: Monitor real-time logs for any migration with auto-refresh
-3. **Dashboard**: Overview of migration statistics and trends

 ### Connection Status